MicrosoftDocs/cross-device/project-rome-docs/objectivec-api/remotesystems.commanding/MCDAppServiceRequestReceivedEventArgs.md

 ### request
 `@property(nonatomic, readonly, nonnull) MCDAppServiceRequest* request;`

-The connection request associated with the target device.
+The request sent by the remote device.